315+ Telescopes Ranked

 Read our scoring methodology here

-The Celestron Advanced VX 6” Refractor is the only refractor sold by Celestron paired with the Advanced VX mount.
 Despite its attractive price point, it is ultimately a disappointing investment for those looking for a versatile, reliable, and capable telescope.
-It is completely useless for any kind of astrophotography, and it is neither optimized particularly well for deep-sky or planetary viewing.
-I also found the setup rather expensive and cumbersome for its aperture, much like many larger and long focal length refractors.
+It is completely useless for any kind of astrophotography, as it isn’t optimized particularly well for either deep-sky or planetary viewing.
+Additionally, I found the setup both expensive and cumbersome for its aperture, much like many larger aperture, long focal length refractors.

 How It Stacks Up